Persian Files ISSN 2975-0598 Volume 1 Issue 1

-Iran and Russia are strengthening their bilateral cooperation in the field of scientific research focusing their attention on the Caspian Sea since the region plays a strategic role in the international arena and energy market.
-Furthermore, Tehran is becoming more involved in Russian domestic markets as demonstrated by the recent cooperation agreement between Iranian and North Caucasian academic institutions.
+Russia and Iran are strengthening their bilateral cooperation in the field of scientific research focusing their attention on the Caspian Sea since the region plays a strategic role in the international arena and energy market.
+Furthermore, Tehran is becoming more involved in Russian domestic markets, as demonstrated by the recent cooperation agreement between Iranian and North Caucasian academic institutions.

-The Minister of Science, Research and Technology of the Islamic Republic of Iran, Mansour Gholami recently stated that the current international political situation cannot negatively affect the bilateral interaction and cooperation between Iran and Russia, especially in the field of science.
+The Minister of Science, Research and Technology of the Islamic Republic of Iran, Mansour Gholami, recently stated that the current international political situation could not negatively affect the bilateral interaction and cooperation between Iran and Russia, especially in the field of science.

 Gholami, in particular, said that scientific cooperation between Iran and Russia is of great importance for sustainable development and increasing the number of scientific works and knowledge in the country and the region as a whole.
 In modern conditions, bilateral cooperation can be expanded by deepening contacts between researchers, professors and officials of the two countries.

-The scientific cooperation between Russian and Iranian academic institutions and universities has been one of the main issues of Moscow – Tehran bilateral relations in the last years with special emphasis on investigations and projects related to the Caspian Sea, the Middle East, and the Caucasus.
-In this period of crisis due to Covid-19 Russia and Iran are confirming their common interests in foreign policy even though the two countries have different geopolitical goals.
+The scientific cooperation between Russian and Iranian academic institutions and universities has been one of the main issues of Moscow – Tehran bilateral relations in the last years, with special emphasis on investigations and projects related to the Caspian Sea, the Middle East, and the Caucasus.
+In this crisis period due to Covid-19, Russia and Iran are confirming their common interests in foreign policy even though the two countries have different geopolitical goals.

-Moscow and Tehran can be considered frenemies: in foreign the Kremlin is interested in making a strong ally with the Islamic Republic of Iran against the US presence in the Middle East, while in domestic policy the Russian government aims at attracting Iranian investments in the North Caucasus to support socio-economic strategy.
-For Tehran, the Russian Federation is a vital ally in its Middle Eastern foreign policy, particularly in Syria where both the countries have supported Bashar al-Assad and an interesting market where Iranian companies can invest and diversify their exportation.
+Moscow and Tehran can be considered frenemies: in foreign, the Kremlin is interested in making a strong ally with the Islamic Republic of Iran against the US presence in the Middle East, while in domestic policy, the Russian government aims to attract Iranian investments in the North Caucasus to support socio-economic strategy.
+For Tehran, the Russian Federation is a vital ally in its Middle Eastern foreign policy, particularly in Syria, where both the countries have supported Bashar al-Assad and an interesting market where Iranian companies can invest and diversify their exportation.